 Disclaimer: I don't own Yellowstone National Park, but I do own the characters that appear in this series.
 I appreciate any constructive criticism as long as you're polite about it, and if there's anything wrong with this chapter, please let me know, and I'll fix it.

 It was a calm spring morning in the meadows of Montana.
 Wild horses grazed to their hearts' content, feeling the cool spring air ruffle their manes.
 They roamed wild and free, with no humans to ride or tame them.

 Flash was grazing near the back of his herd.
 The palomino stallion had tried making friends, but it was hard to make friends when he was in a lower rank.
 What was even harder was that he was not born into this herd.
 But he tried to take it in stride even if it hadn't earned him any popularity.
 Perhaps one day, he could become the leader of the herd and make more friends.

 While he was grazing, he noticed a butterfly with orange-and-black wings climbing up a grass shoot.
 Flash smiled and bent his head down, saying, "Hey, little guy...or girl.
 Climb on if you wanna fly away."

 The butterfly didn't reply, and Flash was sure that the insect couldn't speak the horse language.
-But it did flash its white-spotted wings at him as it spread them and then fluttered away.
-Flash watched it go with a smile; he guessed that it was a ladybug's way of saying "Thank you".
+But it did flash its speckled wings at him as it spread them and then fluttered away.
+Flash watched it go with a smile; he guessed that it was a butterfly's way of saying "Thank you".